 The surfboard leash was invented in the early 1970s by Pat O’Neil.
-As the son of Jack O’Neil, inventor of the O’Neil Wetsuit, and a keen surfer himself, Pat understood the frustrations of scrambling to retrieve a board following a wipeout.
+As the son of Jack O’Neil, inventor of the O’Neil Wetsuit, and a keen surfer himself, Pat understood the frustrations of scrambling to retrieve a surfboard following a wipeout.

-What is a Surfboard Leash Made of?
+parts of a Surfboard Leash

-A leash has several different components:
+A surfing leash has several different components:

 The cord is often made from polyurethane and can vary in thickness, with thicker cords being less likely to snap and more likely to create drag.